MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/onprem-dr.md

 In Lifecycle Services (LCS), the production environment should be deployed using the environment slot named **Production**.
 Your disaster recovery environment will not use an additional environment slot in LCS.
 It will instead reuse the slot for your production environment.

-Finance and Operations AOS nodes and SQL Server must be co-located within the same datacenter.
+Finance and operations AOS nodes and SQL Server must be co-located within the same datacenter.
 For more information, see [System requirements for on-premises deployments](../../fin-ops/get-started/system-requirements-on-prem.md#network-requirements).

 ## Deploying code packages to production